NEO1842/Blender-Cybercore/README.md

 This project is a Blender scene designed to create a cybercore / cyberpunk visual style.

-It uses Geometry Nodes and shader techniques to generate futuristic lighting patterns and abstract digital visuals.
+It uses Geometry Nodes and Shader Nodes to generate futuristic lighting patterns and abstract digital visuals.

-The scene can be freely modified and used for learning Blender node workflows or creating similar visual styles.
+The scene can be freely modified and used for learning Blender node workflows or for creating similar visual styles.
 # Software Requirement

 Blender Version 3.6 LTS